|Use VQLOG.KEY file to register the program|

 Disabling (stopping) your antivirus software, copying the key file and then starting the antivirus again.

 After having copied the key file to VQLog's folder then simply start VQLog normally and it will run in registered mode.
-If it still runs in shareware mode is simply because you haven't placed the key file in the right place.
+If it still runs in trial mode is simply because you haven't placed the key file in the right place.
 There is no other possible reason!

 For your information, here you have the layout of a typical